alexchalyy/TriviaGame/README.md

 *   The game logic code is written in javascript using jQueries.
 Local storage was used to store game scores and transfer them from quiz to results when javacript was terminated and reloaded when quiz page was closed and results page was opened.

 *   Timer code was taken from a class example.

+*   mp3 is played when the quiz starts.